OPEN to the Public:

 please contact our ADA Coordinator.

 Please inform our staff if you are carrying upon arrival.
-Our staff will have you safely disarm on the firing line while in a safe zone.
-Please do not re-holster on site, i.e. in our parking lots.
+Our staff will have you safely disarm at a designated safe zone.
+Please do not re-holster on site without the assistance of a RSO, i.e. in our parking lots.

 WHEN YOU ARE READY TO LEAVE...